platformsh/platformsh-docs/src/configuration/app/source-operations.md

 > **note**
 >
+> Currently, this configuration requires the `enable_codesource_integration_push` setting to be turned on by a Platform.sh staff and is only available to selected Beta customers.

-> Source Operations can only be triggered on environment created by a branch, and not to environment created by a Pull Request on the external upstream (GitHub, Bitbucket, Gitlab).
+Source Operations can only be triggered on environment created by a branch, and not to environment created by a Pull Request on the external upstream (GitHub, Bitbucket, Gitlab).

 ## Automated Source Operations using cron